hannobraun/cnc-mill/README.md

   - [3.0kW, 24k RPM, ER20, ~165€](https://www.ebay.de/itm/185102654786); spindle only
   - [3.0kW, 24k RPM, ER20, ~285€](https://www.ebay.de/itm/174974637566); VFD included

-#### Collets

-I've been told (from a trusted source) to get at least ER16 or greater, as ER11 is too limiting.
-It seems like ER11 and ER20 are the most common sizes, so ER20 might be the one to look for.

 #### References

 - https://mellowpine.com/cnc/how-to-choose-a-cnc-spindle/<br />